s-fuerst/Vahana.jl/README.md

-- Efficient and Scalable: Vahana uses Message Passing Interface (MPI) for distributed memory parallelism, allowing for efficient scaling across thousands of cores.
+- Efficient and Scalable: Vahana uses Message Passing Interface (MPI) for distributed memory parallelism, allowing for efficient scaling to thousands of cores.

-- Expressive Interface: Despite its high-performance capabilities, Vahana is designed with an accessible and expressive interface, making the construction of complex models intuitive and simple.
+- Expressive Interface: Despite its high-performance capabilities, Vahana is designed with an accessible and expressive interface, making the construction of complex models intuitive and easy.

 - Network-Oriented Approach: Vahana's design focuses on network dynamics, making it an excellent tool for simulations involving